 When a chill starts to creep into the air we start to hear the siren call of Dublin’s cosiest pubs.
 You know the ones we’re talking about: old-fashioned places with open fires, private alcoves and an all-pervasive sense of warmth.

-With the evenings getting colder, we advise you to retreat to one of our favourite establishments with your workmates for the next team bonding session.
+With no sign of summer just yet, we advise you to retreat to one of our favourite establishments with your workmates for the next team bonding session.

 1. THE LIBRARY BAR, EXCHEQUER STREET, DUBLIN 2